 1. Mass update all accounts as “Inactive”

 Cleaning up inactive accounts doesn’t always mean, “deleting” inactive accounts.
-Add a user-defined field (UDF) to the constituent account profile that identifies accounts as “Inactive.”
-Using the queries you built to identify inactive accounts, mass update each query with the “Inactive” field value.
+Your organization may want to add a user-defined field (UDF) to the constituent account profile that identifies accounts as “Inactive.”
+Using the queries you built to identify inactive accounts, you can mass update each query with the “Inactive” field value.
 Now you can exclude accounts from communications lists using the “Inactive” field value.

 2. Selectively mass edit accounts as “Inactive”

 Instead of using mass updates to flag accounts as inactive in bulk, you can be more selective with a mass edit process.
-Add a user-defined field (UDF) to the constituent account profile like in Option #1.
-Export all or some accounts to Excel.
-Edit each account’s row in Excel by flagging certain accounts as inactive.
-You can modify all accounts in the Excel file or you can selectively choose some accounts, and not others.
+Add a UDF to the constituent account profile like we outlined in Option #1 above.
+Export all or some accounts to Excel, and then edit each account’s row in Excel by flagging certain accounts as inactive.
+You can modify all accounts in the Excel file or selectively choose some accounts, and not others.
 Then re-import the data back into eTapestry.

 3. Leave accounts as is and exclude specific accounts from communications lists